shimamura-sakura/flowerscript-js/README.md

 `if (0)` assemble from `disasm/{game}` into `/tmp/script.iga`

 all text in `disasm` of this repository has been replaced with `AAAAA`s, while keeping all filenames

+note that instruction names in `disasm` are not up to date with `flowerscript.js`